 Understanding credit is one of the most important components of being financially responsible as an adult.
 There are three types of credit that can affect your credit score, and understanding what each one is and how each one works is very important.
 For a review of the three types of credit, as well as how they can help improve your credit score, read on.

 Installment credit accounts are one of the most basic forms of credit.
-Installment credit is any credit that is paid off over a period time in the form of installments, or small portions of the total amount.
+Installment credit is any credit that is paid off over a period of time in the form of installments or small portions of the total amount.
 In most cases, installment credit is paid off over the course of five, ten, fifteen, or thirty years, and allows the borrower to pay a fixed sum of money each month, with interest, over the course of the loan agreement time.
 Common types of installment credit are auto loans, student loans, mortgages, home equity loans, and signature loans.
 If you pay your monthly installment on time each month and in full, your credit score will slowly improve over time.
-On the other hand, if you default on a payment or don't pay the full amount when it's due, your credit score can be severely penalized.
+On the other hand, if you default on a payment or don’t pay the full amount when it’s due, your credit score can be severely penalized.

 Revolving credit is very different from installment credit; instead of focusing on a fixed amount that’s due at the same time each month, revolving credit is contingent upon how much you borrow each month.
 For example, a credit card is a type of revolving credit.
 You may owe $50 on your credit card each month, or you may owe $500—it just depends on how much you spend.
 Additionally, revolving credit requires you to pay only a portion of the amount that you’ve spent, rather than paying the amount in full each month.